 - A few hours a month to a few hours per week depending on the time of year and assistance needed;

 - Attendance at branch executive meetings or teleconferences 3–7 times per year; and

 - Attendance at branch events as necessary.

 Please note: Time commitment depends on the level of assistance required by the branch and is primarily driven by the number of events and the frequency of events that the branch is hosting.
 There will also be an added requirement during peak months when branches hold various events and activities.

 During peak periods, this may be as much as 5–10 hours per week for 2–3 weeks straight.
 During regular periods, you may only be required for as few as 5–10 hours in total for assistance with a particular event.

 The successful volunteer will:

-- Provide support and assistance where needed to gain experience that will allow you to potentially move into a lead role as an event coordinator or other executive role.
+- Provide support and assistance where needed to gain experience that will allow you to potentially move into a lead role as an executive position.

-- Opportunity to advance the professions of engineering and geoscience by sharing your knowledge and experience.
+- Opportunity to advance the professions of engineer and geoscience;

 Note: Please specify in your application the top 3 branches that you are interested in volunteering with.
 (Some branches have a higher demand for volunteers than others).